ambientkit/ambient/README.md

 You can follow the [tutorial](cmd/myapp/README.md) to quickly get the sample app up and running locally.

+## Plugin Development Guide

+You can follow the [Plugin Development Guide](PLUGIN.md) to build your own plugins.

 ## Screenshots

 Below are screenshots of the sample app with links to the plugins to help explain the architecture.